mypalmike/zigNeHe/README.md

 # zigNeHe

-The ancient NeHe OpenGL tutorials.
+The ancient NeHe OpenGL tutorials, ported to the Zig language.

 Based largely on the glfw 2 versions by Joseph Redmon (pjreddie@) https://github.com/pjreddie/NeHe-Tutorials-Using-GLFW with updates for glfw 3.